ansible/awx/docs/docsite/rst/userguide/overview.rst

    pair: features; environment, FIPS

-If you require running your environment in restricted modes such as FIPS, |at| deploys and runs in such environments.
+If you require running your environment in restricted modes such as FIPS, AWX deploys and runs in such environments.

 Limit the number of hosts per organization